-*- coding: utf-8 -*-

 beam data.

-:type ensemble: assume to be a TimeSeriesEnsemble
+:type ensemble: assumed to be a TimeSeriesEnsemble

 :param beam: common signal to correlate with ensemble members.